HARLOW Council’s leader Jon Clempner stepped down yesterday with immediate effect.

-When Cllr Clempner spoke to journalism students late last year, it was clear how much enthusiasm he had for Harlow as he voiced how dedicated he was to making a change to the town.
+When Coun Clempner spoke to Harlow College journalism students late last year, it was clear how much enthusiasm he had for the town as he voiced how dedicated he was to making a change to the town.
 He said: ‘Harlow will be completely transformed in the next 10 to 15 years.
 Developers are putting tens of millions of pounds into the regeneration of the town.
 Most of the town centre is owned by private companies.
 This is a turning point in Harlow’s history.
 In the last two to three decades parts of Harlow have needed more TLC.’

 Council Secretary, Frances Mason said: ‘Jon has been a hardworking and passionate member of the Labour Party and has inspired many members into the Labour Party and also to be Councillors to support the community in Harlow.